-Retracing old friends or family you’ve lost contact with can be a really challenging task to undertake.
+Retracing old friends or family you’ve lost contact with can be really challenging.
 But thankfully the internet has made the process a lot simpler – if you know where to look.

 More of us are connected to social networks, such as Facebook, than ever before – which is a great way to find people.
 But there are other online databases that can help you find someone, too.
 Here’s what to do.

 Step 1: Gather your information

 To get started, you need to get all the information you know about the person down, as well as any photos you have of them – the more details you have, the better.
 Ideally you should have their full name and an idea of where they might be living or where they were born.

 Step 2: Do a Google search

 Could your friend have been featured in a local news article?
 Or perhaps they’re now an executive at a big company.
 Make Google your first port of call as you begin your hunt, in case the person can be found on a public website.

 If they have a particularly unusual name, you might get away with just searching their full name, but with common surnames like Smith you’ll have to add some other keyword to the Google search box.
 Try their husband or wife, children, their occupation, the company they last worked with or even a regular activity you recall them doing, such as bowling or dancing.
 Try different combinations of these keywords, too.